The Complete Savannah Bachelorette Party City Guide

 Evening: Your first dinner should be at Cotton & Rye, a great contemporary American spot for groups big and small.
 Try the Jonah crab Carolina Stuffed Trout, the fried chicken thighs, or the lobster roll.
 Save room for dessert and make your way to Lulu's Chocolate Bar where you can pair homemade sweets with handcrafted cocktails.
 Grab drinks at Rocks on the Roof, overlooking the Savannah River, you can have cocktails around fire pits and great live music.

-Morning: Brunch at B. Matthew's Eatery, a classic Savannah spot serving a weekend brunch menu that include shrimp and grits, chicken 'n biscuit, crab benedict, and salmon avocado toast.
+Morning: Brunch at B. Matthew's Eatery, a classic Savannah spot serving a weekend brunch menu that includes shrimp and grits, chicken 'n biscuit, crab benedict, and salmon avocado toast.

-Evening: Have a late dinner at Atlantic (great for shareable plates) before heading to Savannah Smiles Dueling Piano.
+Evening: Have a late dinner at Mrs. Wilkes Dining Room, a family-owned establishment that's been going since 1943, serving traditional southern food at their shared, communal tables.before heading to Savannah Smiles Dueling Piano.
 Dance the night away at this popular spot (reserve a table in advance if you can) and there's a good chance your bride—if not your whole group—will end up on stage.